Illuminotech/Orrery/README.md

 * Click pan rotates 3d model

 ## Installation
-### From the command line
+### General Setup
 1. Clone or Download the project from github.
-2. Open Terminal and navigate to the top level Orrery directory
-3. Enter the command: make run
-### From Xcode
-1. Clone or Download the project from github.
 2. Open the Orrery.xcodeproj file.
 3. Click the Orrery project file in xcode.
 4. On the General tab under Signing, add your team signing credentials.
 (This requires an apple developer ID)
+### Run from the command line
+1. Follow the general setup
+2. Open Terminal and navigate to the top level Orrery directory
+3. Enter the command: make run
+### Run from Xcode
+1. Follow the general setup
-5. Click build and run on the top left of xcode (or Command R).
+2. Click build and run on the top left of xcode (or Command R).

 ## Requirements
 * macOS 10.12 or later